Skip to main content

 Alcohol can make you more likely to act in an uncontrolled or impulsive way.

-There is a strong link between alcohol abuse, self-harm and suicide.
-Your risk of suicide increases if you are abusing alcohol.
+There is a strong link between harmful drinking, self-harm and suicide.
+Your risk of suicide increases if you have problem drinking.

 Emergency action required: Call 112 or 999 if:

-• if you or someone you know is about to harm themselves or someone else
+• you or someone you know is about to harm themselves or someone else